frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 displaying the certificate issued to a service principal.
 These aspects of the UI must be enhanced to support multiple certificates.

-For certificate requests, a drop-down list of profiles will be suitable for selecting a profile.
+For certificate requests, a drop-down list of FreeIPA-managed profiles will be suitable for selecting a profile.

 For viewing certificates, a list of certificates should be presented.
 Each should identify the profile that was used to issue